MrBounty/ZipponDB/docs/Schema.md

 )
 ```

-Note that `best_friend` is a link to another `User`.
+In this example, the `best_friend` member is a reference to another `User` struct, demonstrating how relationships between structs can be established.

-Here is a more advanced example with multiple structs:
+Here's a more complex example featuring multiple structs:
 ```lua
 User (
     name: str,